SichengShenPersonal/e_commerce_project/README.md

 # Project Background

-Here's the revised introduction that highlights the end-to-end aspect without using the "focusing" phrase:

-Introduction
 This project is an end-to-end data analysis journey, covering everything from data cleaning to visualization and analysis.
 It uses a real-world dataset from Kaggle featuring Amazon India’s clothing sales, with the aim of preparing the data for deep insights and actionable conclusions.

 The project is structured into three key phases: